microchip-pic-avr-examples/avr128db48-cnano-opamp-demo-fw-studio/README.md

 ### Configuration 3: Non-Inverting PGA (Programable Gain Amplifier)

-In the *Non-inverting PGA* mode each op amp is configured as non-inverting PGA using the internal resistor lader.
+In the *Non-inverting PGA* mode each op amp is configured as non-inverting PGA using the internal resistor ladder.
 INP and the OUT are connected to the I/O pins.
 Each the op amp is configured with different gain as listed below:

 | OPAMP  | Gain | Positive input (INP) | Output (OUT) |
 | :----: | :--: | :------------------: | :----------: |